emissary-ingress/emissary/docs/reference/services/auth-service.md

 ## Configuring Public Mappings

-An `AuthService` can be disabled for a mapping by settingn `bypass_auth` to `true`.
+An `AuthService` can be disabled for a mapping by setting `bypass_auth` to `true`.
 This will tell Ambassador to allow all requests for that mapping through without interacting with the external auth service.

 ## Example